NBS5000/regexTutorial/gist-template.md

 ### Grouping Constructs
 ------------------------------------------------
-Grouping constructs allows you to combine a sequence of literals and pattern characters with a quantifier to find repeating or optional matches.

-There's not too much more to it than this, a grouped construct is a sub-expression within the regex.
+Grouping constructs delineate the sub-expressions of a regular expression and capture the substrings of an input string.
+You can use grouping constructs to do a number of things, including:

+- Match a sub-expression that is repeated in the string

+- Apply a quantifier to a sub-expression that has multiple regular expression language elements.
+For more information about quantifiers, see [Quantifiers](#quantifiers) above

 ### Bracket Expressions
 ------------------------------------------------